Vinyl Record

 Available from Kilmorna Collection in Listowel.

 Buyer notes: 1973 LP, currently available from the Kilmorna Collection vinyl shelf.
-Pay for pickup in Listowel or ship within Ireland for EUR 5.50.
+Pay for pickup in Listowel, ship within Ireland from EUR 5.95 per record or outside Ireland from EUR 12.00 per record.

 Catch A Fire is the album that pushed Bob Marley & The Wailers from Jamaican greatness toward international recognition.
 Released in 1973, it was their Island Records breakthrough and the first time many rock listeners encountered reggae as a full album language rather than a distant singles culture.
 Concrete Jungle opens with urban dread instead of tropical postcard ease; Slave Driver and 400 Years turn history into pressure; Stir It Up offers tenderness without losing rhythmic depth; Kinky Reggae and Midnight Ravers show the band's looseness and bite.
 The record also carries the tension of translation: Jamaican songwriting, Rasta consciousness and Kingston groove meeting a global rock marketplace.
 That tension does not weaken it.
 It gives Catch A Fire its lasting charge, because the album sounds like a door opening without the music surrendering its centre.